 Tibet – Shangri-La, the land of snows, the roof of the world.
-A land of ancient Buddhist culture, awesome landscape, and artistic monasteries, and centuries-old caravan trails.
+A land of ancient Buddhist culture, awesome landscapes, artistic monasteries, and centuries-old caravan trails.
 Tibet is a destination out of ordinary.
 Tibet covers an area of 1228400 sq. km and has a population of 3.03 million.

 Tibet's Unique Landscape